 This clause describes Multicast MBS Session leave requested by the UE or by the network.
 This clause also describes Multicast MBS Session release.

-7.2.2.2 Multicast Session leave requested by the UE
+7.2.2.2 Multicast Session leave requested by the UE in CM-CONNECTED with RRC_CONNECTED state

-When the UE determines to leave the Multicast MBS session, it shall send PDU session Modification request to inform the 5GC the leaving operation.
+When the UE determines to leave the Multicast MBS session and is in CM-CONNECTED with RRC_CONNECTED state, it shall send PDU session Modification request to inform the 5GC the leaving operation.
 The Figure 7.2.2.2-1 describes the procedure.